logzio/logz-docs/_source/user-guide/log-shipping/built-in-log-types.md

   - sboroda
 ---

 The `type` field identifies the data contained in logs.
 Logz.io uses this field to figure out data parsing.
-For example, if a log type is `apache_access`, Logz.io parses these logs as Apache access logs automatically.
+For example, if a log type is `apache_access`, Logz.io automatically parses these logs as Apache access logs.

 This table shows the built-in log types that Logz.io supports.
 If you don't see your log type here, you can create custom data parsing using the [data parsing wizard](https://app.logz.io/#/dashboard/data-parsing/step1).